VictorKevz/inzwa/README.md

 After deploying functions, you'll get deployment URLs from the Firebase CLI output.
 Use these URLs in your ElevenLabs webhook configuration.

+**Security Features:**
-**Security Note:** These endpoints are publicly accessible.
-The `postCallWebhook` endpoint validates ElevenLabs webhook signatures when configured.
-Consider implementing additional rate limiting and authentication for production use.
+- **Webhook Signature Validation**: The `postCallWebhook` endpoint validates ElevenLabs webhook signatures when `ELEVENLABS_WEBHOOK_SECRET` is configured.
+Invalid signatures are rejected with 401 Unauthorized.
+- **API Key Authentication**: The `realTimeRecommendation` endpoint requires an API key when `RECOMMENDATION_API_KEY` is set.
+Send the key in the `X-API-Key` header.
+- **CORS Protection**: Both endpoints restrict CORS to whitelisted origins.
+Configure via `ALLOWED_CORS_ORIGINS` environment variable.
+- **Error Handling**: Production error messages are sanitized to prevent information leakage.
+Detailed errors are only shown in development mode.

+**Security Note:** For production deployments, always configure `ELEVENLABS_WEBHOOK_SECRET` and `RECOMMENDATION_API_KEY`.
+Consider implementing additional rate limiting for high-traffic scenarios.

 ## License